12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 11. Baking Soda (Occasional Use Only)

 Baking soda gently exfoliates dead skin cells, absorbs excess oil, and has mild antifungal properties.
-However, it can disrupt the scalp's pH balance if overused, so it should be treated as a short-term fix rather than a regular remedy.
+However, it can disrupt the scalp's pH balance if overused, so it should be treated as a short-term dandruff home remedy rather than a regular one.

 How to use: